Jey Uso: Early life

 Joshua Samuel Fatu was born in San Francisco, California on August 22, 1985, nine minutes after his twin brother Jonathan, to parents Talisua Fuavai and professional wrestler Solofa Fatu Jr. He is of Samoan descent and is a member of the Anoaʻi family.
 He attended Escambia High School with his twin brother in Pensacola, Florida, where he played competitive football.
 He continued his football career at University of West Alabama from 2003 to 2005, where he played linebacker.

-Football career

-Fatu attended and played linebacker for the University of West Alabama.
 Prior to the 2005 season, UWA head football coach Sam McCorkle cited in a Tuscaloosa News article that Fatu would be one of the players to watch.
 McCorkle hoped Josh Fatu, who was previously sat out for academic reasons, would help provide shots on defense.
 The season did not go as Fatu hoped it would.

 Realizing his football career was not heading down a desirable path, Fatu and his brother Jonathan decided to join their father Rikishi and uncle, Umaga in the wrestling industry.